 Post Traumatic Stress Disorder (PTSD)

-Laura from Rethink Mental Illness explains what PTSD is, and how to treat it.
+Laura from Rethink Mental Illness explains what Post Traumatic Stress Disorder, or PTSD, is, what the symptoms are and how to treat it.

 What is Post Traumatic Stress Disorder (PTSD)?

-Post-traumatic stress disorder is an illness that you might get after a serious and frightening experience.
+Post-traumatic stress disorder is an illness that you might get after a serious and frightening experience like a mugging, or traumatic event such as the death of a loved one.

 The symptoms of PTSD can be wide ranging.
 It generally involves experiencing flashbacks to the event, dreams or nightmares, and feeling on edge/feeling easily startled (hyperarousal).
 It can also result in symptoms like a feeling of isolation from other people, or a loss of interest in activities that they once enjoyed.

 The appearance of these symptoms can often be delayed, only appearing in the days after the event.
-In some cases, PTSD can occur much later on, with symptoms taking years to appear.
+In some cases, PTSD can occur much later; some people only begin experiencing symptoms years later.

-Trauma focussed cognitive behavioural therapy (CBT) – A therapist will ask you to do activities or remember things that you’re finding difficult to process.
+Trauma-focussed cognitive behavioural therapy (CBT) is one of the most common treatments for PTSD.
+A therapist will ask you to do activities or remember things that you’re finding difficult to process.
 In doing so, the stress of the event should lessen over time.

-Stress management – to help you manage certain symptoms of the disorder.
+Stress management can also help you manage certain symptoms of the disorder.

-Eye movement desensitisation and reprocessing (EMDR) – you will discuss the events of your trauma to a therapist whilst following a series of lights or hand movements.
-It is not clear how this helps, but it is NICE backed and available on the NHS in certain locations.
+Eye movement desensitisation and reprocessing (EMDR) is a relatively new type of therapy that has shown great potential in dealing with trauma.
+You will discuss the events of your trauma to a therapist whilst following a series of lights or hand movements.
+It’s not clear how this helps, but it is NICE backed and available on the NHS in certain locations.

 How can I support someone who is suffering from PTSD?

-The symptoms or PTSD can be successfully managed, but this takes time and patience from all involved.
+The symptoms of PTSD can be successfully managed, but this takes time and patience from all involved.

 - Rethink Mental Illness offers advice and support on mental health.
 Visit their website or call The Rethink Mental Illness Advice Service on 0300 5000 927, 9:30am – 4pm, Monday to Friday.